hMatoba/Piexif/doc/functions.rst

 Functions
 =========

-.. warning:: Any value can be set as an exif value without it matching the actual value.
-For example, the XResolution value of 0 can be written while the actual XResolution is 300.
-This can cause conflicts.
+.. warning:: It could set any value in exif without actual value.
+For example, actual XResolution is 300, whereas XResolution value in exif is 0.
+Confliction might happen.
 .. warning:: To edit exif tags and values appropriately, read official document from P167-. http://www.cipa.jp/std/documents/e/DC-008-2012_E.pdf
 .. note:: This document is written for using Piexif on Python 3.x.